guido57/RPLIDAR_C1_for_Raspberry_PI_4/README.md

 # OVERVIEW

-The goal of this repository is to obtain a RPLIDAR C1 Package built in an ARM64V8 platform (the same of Raspberry PI 4 with Ubuntu Jammy 64 bits) but executed in a much more performing environment.
+The goal of this repository is to obtain a RPLIDAR C1 Package for ROS2 to be simply copied to your Raspberry PI 4.

+### Why?
+Because your Raspberry PI 4 1GB RAM (as mine) hasn't enough memory to build the package directly.

+Therefore with Docker you build the package in a much more performing environment.
 For instance:
 * CPU: Intel I5/I9 or AMD Ryzen 5/7/9 or anyway the best PC you have
-* OS:Windows 10 or Windoqs 11 or Ubuntu or other Linux distributions that can run Docker
+* OS:Windows 10 or Windows 11 or Ubuntu or other Linux distributions that can run Docker
-* Docker container with Ubuntu 22.04
+* Docker container with Ubuntu 22.04 and platform ARM64V8

 # INSTRUCTIONS

-## 1) Install docker in your performing PC
+## 1) Install Docker in your performing PC
 https://docs.docker.com/engine/install/

 ## 2) Download the file "arm64_dockerfile"